economistgame/RCryptoCoinsGUI/README.md

 ## Overview
 --------
-Complete Dashboard for your CryptoCurrencys in R
+Complete Dashboard for your Alternative Coins in R